MicrosoftDocs/dynamics365smb-docs/financials/projects-how-setup-time-sheets.md

 * One or more users as the time sheet administrator and approver for all time sheets.
 * A time sheet approver for each resource.

 When you have set up time sheets, you can create time sheets for resources, assign them to job planning lines, and post time sheet lines.
-For more information, see [How to: Use Time Sheets](projects-how-use-time-sheets.md).
+For more information, see [Use Time Sheets](projects-how-use-time-sheets.md).

 ## To set up general information for time sheets
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Resources Setup**, and then choose the related link.